ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 backend.
 It vastly simplifies TLS integration and is strongly recommended.

-``ngtcp2_settings`` contains the settings for QUIC connection.
+:type:`ngtcp2_settings` contains the settings for QUIC connection.
 All fields must be set.
 Application should call `ngtcp2_settings_default()` to set the default values.
-It would be very useful to enable debug logging by setting logging function to ``log_printf`` field.  ngtcp2 library relies on the timestamp fed from application.
+It would be very useful to enable debug logging by setting logging function to :member:`ngtcp2_settings.log_printf` field.  ngtcp2 library relies on the timestamp fed from application.
 The initial timestamp must be passed to ``initial_ts`` field in nanosecond resolution.  ngtcp2 cares about the difference from that initial value.
 It could be any timestamp which increases monotonically, and actual value does not matter.

 Client application has to supply Connection IDs to `ngtcp2_conn_client_new()`.
 The *dcid* parameter is the destination connection ID (DCID), and which should be random byte string and at least 8 bytes long.
 The *scid* is the source connection ID (SCID) which identifies the client itself.
 The *version* parameter is the QUIC version to use.
-It should be ``NGTCP2_PROTO_VER_MAX``.
+It should be :macro:`NGTCP2_PROTO_VER_MAX`.

 Similarly, server application has to supply these parameters to `ngtcp2_conn_server_new()`.
 But the *dcid* must be the same value which is received from client (which is client SCID).
 The *scid* is chosen by server.
 Don't use DCID in client packet as server SCID.
 The *version* parameter is the QUIC version to use.
-It should be ``NGTCP2_PROTO_VER_MAX``.
+It should be :macro:`NGTCP2_PROTO_VER_MAX`.

 A path is very important to QUIC connection.
 It is the pair of endpoints, local and remote.
 The path passed to